 In some cases, winterizing your air compressor can be as simple as putting a heater next to the oil tank each day.
 Most likely, the issue is more complicated and difficult to narrow down.
 If that’s the case you may want to consult with an air compressor servicing expert.

-Michigan Air sells and services Quincy air compressors throughout the state of Michigan, from Grand Rapids to Detroit and everywhere in between.
-We are Quincy Compressor distributor and specialists.
+Michigan Air sells and services ELGi air compressors throughout the state of Michigan, from Grand Rapids to Detroit and everywhere in between.
+We are ELGi Compressor distributor and specialists.
 Call us today with your compressed air needs.